freenas/freenas-docs/userguide/services.rst

    `Java JRE <https://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html>`__
    and a security exception for the %brand% system.
 To add the exception, use :menuselection:`Configure Java --> Security --> Edit Site List --> Add` and enter the URL to the %brand% system.
-If the browser prompts for the application to open :file:`DSOP.jnlp` with, select Java Web Start Launcher (:command:`javaws`).
+If the browser prompts the application to open :file:`DSOP.jnlp` with, select Java Web Start Launcher (:command:`javaws`).